DDDEastMidlandsLimited/dddem-blog/_posts/2019-11-02-it-takes-a-community.md

 - <a href="https://twitter.com/codesleuth" target="_blank">David Wood.</a> As well as volunteering he helped us get all the equipment back and forth from the venue along with other things.

-- The Sewards (<a href="https://twitter.com/MrsEmma" target="_blank">Emma</a> and <a href="https://twitter.com/MrAndrew" target="_blank">Andrew</a>) gave loads of advice in the beginning based around their experience with <a href="https://www.technottingham.com/" target=_blank>Tech Nottingham</a> and Hack24, as well as sponsoring the initial deposit for the venue.
+- The Sewards (<a href="https://twitter.com/MrsEmma" target="_blank">Emma</a> and <a href="https://twitter.com/MrAndrew" target="_blank">Andrew</a>) gave loads of advice in the beginning based around their experience with <a href="https://www.technottingham.com/" target="_blank">Tech Nottingham</a> and Hack24, as well as sponsoring the initial deposit for the venue.
 Without their help we wouldn't have had the stunning Conference Centre in October.

 - The Australian DDD Organisers.
 They answered a lot of our questions in the beginning about running a DDD Conference.